-Mike Divilbiss begins his second season as an assistant coach at the University of Illinois.
+Mike Divilbiss begins his second season as associate head coach at the University of Illinois.
 Divilbiss served four years as an assistant under Bollant at Green Bay after spending 21 years as a collegiate head coach in the Northwest.

 "Our program just got way better," Bollant said.
 "I've been around women's basketball 15 years and I believe he's as good of a teacher of the game as there is in the entire country.
 He has great attention to detail.
 He sees the little things in practice.
 It is just a great progression of learning for the players."